 TSA: Or the people themselves you mean?

 Victor Ekpuk: People don’t just change.
-There has to be a whole administrative infrastructure that do not pay attention or put in money or emphasis on those things.
+There has to be a whole administrative infrastructure that does not pay attention or put in money or emphasis on those things.
 Then they ruin the economy and art is always the first thing that gets the hit.
-Actually, even under the military rule, we had administrators who were culturally minded and do what they needed to do.
+Actually, even under military rule, we had administrators who were culturally minded and do what they needed to do.
 Today, that is not the issue anymore.
 The artists are the ones doing things by themselves to show their culture out there.

-TSA: How often do you do live drawing performances, like the site specific ephemeral work you did in Cuba?
+TSA: How often do you do live drawing performances, like the site-specific ephemeral work you did in Cuba?

 Victor Ekpuk: It depends on the circumstances and exhibition that I’m doing.
 I also do them on large spaces in museums.
 The first one I’ve done in a gallery is this exhibition in London because I thought I should bring that aspect of my work into that space.

 TSA: Do you engage with the audience in the process?